 There was no need to embellish William Wallace's life story out of all proportion because it stands tall enough on it's own merits.
 Something else I've noticed concerning Robert Bruce is that he's hardly ever depicted in film & when he is it's done disparagingly, yet he's one of the most famous & valiant kings Europe ever knew.
-George Washington in America the same, I don't remember seeing him depicted in any great depth or film of note, even the one starring Mel Gibson released shortly after Braveheart.
+I don't remember seeing George Washington depicted in any great depth or film of note either, although there was one starring Mel Gibson released shortly after Braveheart.
 So something else is at work here with these stories & I'm not entirely sure what that is, I do know this though, a year after Braveheart was released this happens; 'In 1996, in a symbolic response to growing dissatisfaction among Scots at the prevailing constitutional settlement, the British Conservative Government decided that the stone should be kept in Scotland when not in use at coronations.
 On 3 July 1996, it was announced in the House of Commons that the stone would be returned to Scotland, & on 15 November 1996, after a handover ceremony at the border between representatives of the Home Office & of the Scottish Office, it was transported to Edinburgh Castle.
 The stone arrived in the Castle on 30 November 1996 & it remains alongside the crown jewels of Scotland (the Honours of Scotland) in the Crown Room.
 The handover occurred on St Andrew's Day [November 30], a day in honour of the patron Saint of Scotland, & Prince Andrew, Duke of York [my emphasis] was the Queen's representative' - Wikipedia

 Other events in 1996 included;